elijahc/cugammadex/docs/r/chco.md

 SCDs must be on prior to induction, if indicated.

 Use your skills (iPad) to keep the child engaged and happy while you give approximately 35 to 40% nitrous oxide in oxygen.
-Usually okay to turn on 8% sevoflurane for induction except for certain patients (ie, T21).
+Usually okay to turn on 8% sevoflurane for induction except for certain patients (ie, Trisomy 21).

 Open communication and distraction with something interesting and enjoyable to the child is commonly preferred over repeated reassurances of “you’re ok” which are in stark contradiction to what the patient is experiencing.